ssfsx17/ffpnp/Jobs/Scholar.md

 ### Scholastic Tech T9

 Caper Emissarius (5 AP) (multi) - All affected targets must spend their next action doing a normal attack against you.
+This attempt uses Magic Accuracy and is opposed by Magic Evasion.

 ### Scholastic Tech T10